Mucolipidosis III Gamma

 People with mucolipidosis III gamma often have heart valve abnormalities and mild clouding of the clear covering of the eye (cornea).
 Their facial features become slightly thickened or “coarse” over time.
 A small percentage of people with this condition have mild intellectual disability or learning problems.
 Individuals with mucolipidosis III gamma generally survive into adulthood, but they may have a shortened lifespan.

 Mucolipidosis III gamma is a very rare disorder, exact prevalence is unknown.
-It is estimated to occur in about 1 in 1000,000 to 4000,000 individuals worldwide.
-ISMRD knows of 9 children in Israel and 2 children in India.
+It is estimated to occur in about 1 in 100,000 to 400,000 individuals worldwide.

 • ML IIIC